5 Stages Of Marine Machinery Installation On Ships

 (vi) Reverse dial indicator method: Reverse dial indicator method is recommended by API for shaft alignment

-(vii) Laser Alignment: Laser alignment is used for critical rotating machines like Engine, turbines etc.
+(vii) Laser Alignment: Laser alignment is used for critical rotating machines like Engines, turbines etc.

 The advantage of Laser alignment over Dial indicators: